A pioneer in the robo-investing space, Wealthfront is suitable for both newbie investors as well as investors with larger taxable portfolios.

 One of the biggest disadvantages to Wealthfront is that there is no ability to buy fractional shares of investments.
 As a result, you could end up with money sitting in your account, waiting to accumulate, before it is invested.
 You could miss out on some gains.

 Overall, Wealthfront is a good robo-advisor that provides you the opportunity to invest a small amount of money without hassle.
+If you're interested in trying them out, click this link to get yourself $15k of assets managed for free.

 The pros far outweigh the cons for Wealthfront, particularly for investors looking to open their very first retirement or brokerage account.
 Free access to active management for the first $10,000 is difficult to beat — as long as you can meet the $500 minimum deposit.
 Once account balances top $100,000, it may be worth shopping around.